coinflex-exchange/v2/source/includes/_v2_websocket.md

 The data array in the message from this ticker channel will contain a single JSON corresponding to one ticker subscription.

-If you subcribe "ticker:all", you would get one big message containing all markets.
+If you subcribe "ticker:all", you would get one whole message containing all markets.

 <sub>**Request Parameters**</sub>